dougransom/vix_utils/README.md

 - install the necessary prequisites for running any tests in the `test` folder, and for running the programs in the `examples` folder.

+#### Testing

+The tests directory contains a few tests.
+This project wasn't developed with [Test Driven Development](https://www.agilealliance.org/glossary/tdd/), unit tests have been added to isolate and fix defects.

+However, new features and bug fixes should be developed with [Test Driven Development](https://www.agilealliance.org/glossary/tdd/) practices when practical.

 ## Examples